Lawns and Gardens

 Rain barrels

-Healthy Streams
+Healthy streams

 In urban environments, water runoff can pollute streams and other bodies of water.
 As water moves across streets it collects oil, pesticides, and other chemicals.